-Fasting, A Vital Key to Powerful Effective Prayer and Victorious Christian LivingCreated: Wednesday, 15 August 2018 16:45
+Fasting, A Vital Key to Effective Prayer and Victorious Christian LivingCreated: Friday, 30 August 2019 16:45

 Is there a relationship between fasting and prayer?
 Derek Prince (1973) provides one of the simplest and most profound statements that I have ever read in his explanation of the important relationship between prayer and fasting.
 He says, “fasting intensifies prayer.
 There are some spiritual objectives that we can achieve through prayer alone.
 There are others that can only be achieved by prayer and fasting.
 Many of God’s choicest provisions lie in the category of things which may only be achieved by prayer and fasting.”
 Fasting, in other words, complements prayer.
 It is the added sacrifice we are called upon to make as we wrestle in prayer in pursuit of those spiritual objectives or heights in Him where we have never been before.
 In this blog, I will examine the discipline of fasting in the Bible as a vital key not only to the powerful effective prayer but also to victorious Christian living.

 In a general sense, to fast means to abstain from food for spiritual purposes.
 Although the practice may sometimes include abstaining from drink, in most cases in the Bible it seems that people drank but did not eat.
 Two cases from the Old Testament in which fasting involved abstention from drink relate to Moses and Esther.
 In the case of Moses, he twice fasted for forty days and forty nights without eating or drinking (Deuteronomy 9: 9-18).
 As Prince has pointed out, on both occasions Moses “was on a supernatural plane in the presence of God.”
 In the case of Esther, the limit she and her maidens set was three days (Esther 4:16).